simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-security-vulnerabilities-research-2026/index.en.md

 InfoSecurity Magazine quote:
 > "The hackers allegedly targeted a legitimate public-facing ArcGIS application...used for disaster recovery, emergency management, and other critical functions."

-This means **hostile nation-states** had potential access to:
-- Police vehicle locations
-- Officer identities
-- Surveillance camera placements
-- Emergency response patterns
+**This means hostile nation-states had potential access to** police vehicle locations, officer identities, surveillance camera placements, and emergency response patterns.

 ______